Nasze metody

 QSAR

+ang.
 Quantitiative Structure-Activity Relationship

 READ-ACROSS

-Clustering and read-across assessment methods
+Clustering and read-across approaches

 WoE

+ang.
 Weight of Evidence

-The ‘weight of evidence’ procedure refers to collecting, weighing, and evaluating evidence to draw conclusions about the potential toxic effects of a substance.
-In this process, selected studies are qualified in terms of qualitative acceptability criteria, their compliance with current OECD and other guidelines, GLP status, etc. A weight-of-evidence approach can be performed to assess virtually any in vitro and in vivo toxicity indicator.
+The “weight-of-evidence” procedure refers to the process of collecting, weighing, and evaluating evidence in order to draw conclusions about a substance’s potential toxic effects.In this process, selected studies are screened against qualitative acceptability criteria, including their compliance with current OECD test guidelines and other standards, as well as their GLP status.A weight-of-evidence approach can be applied to assess virtually any toxicity endpoint, using data from both in vitro and in vivo studies.

 Want to know more?